eing/eing.github.io/_posts/2016-03-29-Metrics-Part1.markdown

 Caused by: java.util.concurrent.ExecutionException: java.lang.OutOfMemoryError: Java heap space
 ~~~

-After some research, I added this into sonar-project.properties, and managed to obtain the metrics I was looking for - technical debt (number of days to fix) & number of critical issues, see [sample here](http://docs.sonarqube.org/display/SONAR/Technical+Debt) from Sonar.
+After some research, I added this into sonar-project.properties, and managed to obtain the data I was looking for - technical debt (number of days to fix) & number of critical issues, see [sample here](http://docs.sonarqube.org/display/SONAR/Technical+Debt) from Sonar.

 ~~~text
 export SONAR_RUNNER_OPTS="-Xmx1G -Xms1024m -XX:MaxPermSize=1024m -XX:-UseGCOverheadLimit"